 Beppe Gambetta spoke about the emotional connection he has to Taraffo’s music as a guitarist and fellow Genovese.

-Chiara did a great job translating my ad libs, and we had fun.
-My little attempts at humor met with mostly stony silence, so I kept it pretty straight.
-Here’s as far as we went with our impromptu “comedy act.”
+Chiara did a great job translating my ad-libs, and we had fun.
+My little attempts at humor were met with mostly stony silence, so I kept it pretty straight.

-Fabrizio came out and played Taraffo’s arrangement of “Fantasia Capriccio” on his 1898 Oreste Candi 3-bass harp guitar (video, like above, is by Margherita, on her mini recorder).
+Fabrizio came out and played Taraffo’s arrangement of “Fantasia Capriccio” on his 1898 Oreste Candi 3-bass harp guitar.
 Fabrizio is in the midst of preparing some important Taraffo material, as he studied guitar with one of the last living eyewitnesses to Taraffo’s technique.
 Privately, he demonstrated for me the two unique Taraffo tremolos (I’ll not spoil the surprise).